-The following publications were produced by Renaissance North West between 2006-2011 and are available to download for free.
-You can also download them from our Issuu pages.
+The following publications were produced by MDNW between 2013 and 2019 or by Renaissance North West between 2006-2011 and are available to download for free.
+You can also download Renaissance NW documents from our Issuu pages.

 In the interests of being green, please print these publications only if necessary, and if possible print on double sided paper.